 Special Note:

-The navigation lights are not designed for operation in full darkness with the boat underway at higher speeds.
-To protect persons on-board and to prevent damage to the boat, do not operate the boat under these conditions.
+The navigation lights are not designed for operation in full darkness with the boat underway higher speeds. at To protect persons on-board and to prevent damage to the boat, do not operate the boat under these conditions.